microsoft/botbuilder-js/libraries/botbuilder/etc/botbuilder.api.md

 import { CoreAppCredentials } from 'botbuilder-core';
 import { ExtendedUserTokenProvider } from 'botbuilder-core';
 import { FileConsentCardResponse } from 'botbuilder-core';
-import { GetFailedEntriesResponse } from 'botbuilder-core';
-import { GetOperationStateResponse } from 'botbuilder-core';
 import { HttpClient } from '@azure/ms-rest-js';
 import { HttpOperationResponse } from '@azure/ms-rest-js';
 import { ICredentialProvider } from 'botframework-connector';